open-mmlab/mmfewshot/README.md

 ## Installation

-Please refer to [install.md](docs/install.md) for installation of mmfewshot.
+Please refer to [install.md](docs/install.md) for installation of mmfewshot and [guidance](tools/data/README.md) for dataset preparation.

 ## Getting Started